nymea/nymea-wiki/User-Interface.md

 # User Interfaces

-Since you are such a smarty pants and has installed guhIO, you are now in the lucky position to choose from two user interfaces.
+Since you are such a smarty pants and successfully installed guhIO, you are now in the lucky position to choose from two user interfaces.
 Each of the UI's has it's own advantages.

-First, the webinterface - control your smart home through the browser.
+First the webinterface: control your smart home through the browser.
 It is the most convenient way to do the initial setup of guhIO.

+The best choice for development, debugging or complex rules is the Command Line Interface.

 Smartphone Apps coming soon!

-The best choice for development, debugging or complex rules is the Command Line Interface.

 # Web Interface

 guhIO has a built in web server.
-Take the browser that you prefer and type in the adress of your device guhIO is running on.
+Open your preferred browser and type in the address of your device guhIO is running on.

 If you don't know how to access the web server, take a look at the [getting started wiki](https://github.com/guh/guh/wiki/Getting-started#access-the-web-interface)